presscustomizr/nimble-builder/readme.txt

 If you can't troubleshoot your issue, please open a new thread in [Nimble Builder support forum](https://wordpress.org/support/plugin/nimble-builder/).

 == Upgrade Notice ==
-3.0.2 : [PHP 8] compatibility bug fix + various minor improvements.
-[Site templates] first stones for the upcoming site template options.
+3.1.0 : [Site templates] Introduction of a new set of options for defining site templates in global options.
+More details on https://docs.presscustomizr.com/article/428-how-to-use-site-templates-with-nimble-builder

 == Changelog ==
-= 3.1.0 April 19th 2021 =
+= 3.1.0 April 20th 2021 =
 * fixed : [level tree] error when trying to scroll to clicked level
 * fixed : [post grid module] remove tag from title
 * fixed : [template tags/shortcodes] remove all spaces so that we NB detect template tags and shortcodes that have spaces inside curly braces or bracket, like {{  the_tags  }}